 Yesterday I had a bit of a dispute with a couple of non-Christian friends.
 They didn’t believe me when I told them I’d read somewhere that one in four men admit they’d rape a woman if they could be assured of getting away with it.
 One of my friends, in fact, went so far as to express his disgust at my credulity, accusing me of being the kind of person who “just wants to believe” ridiculous figures like this.
 He thinks the fact that I believe man to be inherently evil is cynical, and a good example of why Christianity is not to be taken seriously.

-Anyway, I did some digging online today, and discovered I was wrong about how many men would commit rape if there were no consequences.
+Anyway, I did some digging online today, and—at the risk of buying into a leftist spin on this issue—I discovered that I was wrong about how many men would commit rape if there were no consequences.

 It’s not one in four men.
 It’s one in two.
 Here’s what I found:

 In a study at UCLA, an account of rape was read to male subjects (without the word “rape” included).
 53% said there was some likelihood that they would behave in the same fashion as the man described in the story—if they could be sure of getting away with it.
 (Without this assurance, only 17% said they might emulate the rapist’s behavior.)

 In another study, 356 men were asked: “If you could be assured that no one would know and that you could in no way be punished for engaging in the following acts, how likely, if at all, would you be to commit such acts?”
 Among the sexual acts listed were “forcing a female to do something she really didn’t want to do” and “rape”.
 60% of the sample indicated that under the right circumstances, there was some likelihood that they would rape, use force, or do both.

 Other interesting facts: